 Consolidation of Your Business Phone System

 That’s Right!
 The days of seeking the best VOIP cloud vendor or laying out large cash buyouts on a phone solution is finally over.
 Microsoft Teams can completely replace your business’s phone system.
 But there is a catch.
 Getting Teams to parallel the functionality of your existing phone system will take some work.
 Porting phone numbers, programming the system, the call routing, voicemail schedules, picking the right phones, understanding dial plans, and figuring out how to support your users may require additional help and knowledge.
 But that shouldn’t inhibit you from taking this additional step.
-When you work with an IT expert like Blue Fox Group, we leverage our telephony background to analyze your current phone set up, see how it transfers to Teams or works within Teams.
+When you work with an IT expert like Blue Fox Group, we leverage our telephony background to analyze your current phone setup, see how it transfers to Teams or works within Teams.
 Blue Fox offers simplified dial plans that include unlimited calling, disaster recovery routing, call recording, and more.
 We suggest you not try and go on this journey alone.
-Work with a technology partner who can guide you to deploy Teams in place of your business phone system correctly through project management, system set up, deployment, and training.
-And even though your phone system is now in the cloud, when you work with technology partners like Blue Fox, we provide ongoing support so you have a real person on the other side of the line when you need help and not a resource link or search page.
-What you save in eliminating your current phone system short -term will save you countless dollars long-term but also add flexibility in the way your employees communicate from anywhere on any device.
+Work with a technology partner who can guide you through deploying Teams in place of your business phone system correctly through project management, the system set up, deployment, and training.
+And even though your phone system is now in the cloud when you work with technology partners like Blue Fox, we provide ongoing support, so you have a real person on the other side of the line when you need help and not a resource link or search page.
+What you save in eliminating your current phone system short -term will save you countless dollars long-term and add flexibility in the way your employees communicate from anywhere on any device.

 Advantages of Microsoft Teams as Your Business Phone System [Watch Below]